atlarge-research/wta-tools/submodules/wta-tools/README.md

 python parse_scripts/validate_parquet_files.py <dir_name>
 ```

-<dir_name> is the directory of the WTA trace parquet files.
+<dir_name> is the directory of the WTA trace Parquet files.